thundiverter/fandom-tools-old/README.md

 > This project is in a process of being rewritten.
+The new version will be available [here](https://github.com/thundiverter/fandom-tools).

 # FANDOM Tools